Practical tips and tools for growing a business

 Mitigation of debtors' risks

-As a result of fluctuations in the economic situation, the payment discipline of buyers can deteriorate, which can lead to a shortage of working capital and even losses in the case of bad debts.
+As a result of fluctuations in the economic situation, the payment discipline of buyers can deteriorate, which can lead to a lack of working capital and even losses in the case of bad debts.
 Capitalia has previously collected and published various tips for mitigating the risks of debtors , and we invite entrepreneurs to implement them in their daily business as well.
 It should be noted that it is important not only to regularly monitor existing debtors, but also to thoroughly research new cooperation partners before offering deferred payment.

 Refusing to sell unprofitable products and services